duartemendes/aws-sam-api-proxy/README.md

 3. Remove containers running for this API
 4. Pull necessary docker images
 5. Create and start containers for each Lambda function with the given environment variables
-6. Spins up a server that acts as an API Gateway, redirecting each request to the expected container
+6. Spins up a server that acts as an API Gateway, proxying incoming requests to the expected containers

+Keeping containers warm is possible due to the environment variable [DOCKER_LAMBDA_STAY_OPEN](https://github.com/lambci/docker-lambda#running-in-stay-open-api-mode) that is given to the container on creation.

 ## Logs

-This server will automatically log requests details and responses status code and duration.
+This tool will automatically log request details, duration and response status code.

-If you want to check the logs of a function, just take a peek at the container logs:
+If you want to check the logs of a function, just take a look at the container logs:

 ```bash
 docker ps